ayenzky/webriqpage-lanarkshirechamber/news/scapa-services-uk-ltd.md

 ---
 title: "SCAPA Services (UK) Ltd,"
+subtitle: "Lanarkshire Chamber welcomes new member"
 banner: /img/scapa.jpg
 shortdesc: "“HOW TO INCREASE PROFITABILITY BY 10% PER ANNUM WITHOUT HAVING TO INCREASE SALES AND DECREASE BUSINESS RISK”"
 cmsUserSlug: ""
 date: 2016-08-01
 ---

 **Provide a holistic overview of probably the most strategically important, yet underestimated function within your organisation.**

  * “Leaders Can No Longer Afford to Downplay Procurement”
  * “The Golden Age of Procurement”
  * “Organizations face a choice: maintain the status quo or reach higher by unleashing the full potential of their supply base”

 **Provide Awareness On A Host Of Current Procurement Legislation**

  * Modern Slavery Act 2015
  * Procurement Reform (Scotland) Act 2014
  * Scottish Model of Procurement
  * Health and Safety At Work Act